dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 Opting in allows the user to customize the experience by adding extra capabilities to the app.
 Keep in mind that these features might come with specific considerations, so it is recommended to review any associated information before opting in.

 To enable a feature:

 - Click on *Opt-in Features*.
 - A list of available opt-in settings will appear.
-- Click on the feature's checkbox.
+- Click on the feature's checkbox to enable it.

-**Data entry Form :** The inputs for all value types have been redesigned in the Android Capture App with an improved selection mode and increased tappable areas and texts to offer a cleaner and more intuitive user experience.
-By default, the Android Capture App will display the previous forms.
-Admin users are able to opt in to use the new forms by clicking in the checkbox option.
+**Data entry Form (**New 2.4**):** The inputs for all value types have been redesigned in the Android Capture App with an improved selection mode and increased tappable areas and texts to offer a cleaner and more intuitive user experience.
+By default, the Android Capture App will display the new forms.
+Admin users can opt out of using the new version of forms by clicking the checkbox option.

 ![](resources/images/capture-app-optin-features.png)